martinsumner/riak_kv/docs/QueryAPI.md

 ## Example (2) - An Alternative People Search

 An alternative strategy to option (1), would be to use multiple indexes, with the Date Of Birth as a projected attribute.
-In this case we can also introduce the concept of effective dates, where certain attributes (in particular Postal Code) are relevant only to certain timeframes - allowing to search for people based on both present information, and also information at a given date.
+In this case we can also introduce the concept of effective dates, where certain attributes (in particular Postal Code) are relevant only to certain timeframes - this then supports a search for people based on both the present information, and also the information at a given date in the past.

 In this example there will be three indexes: